jqueuniet/netbox-go/apiv4_2/docs/RearPortRequest.md

 ### NewRearPortRequest

-`func NewRearPortRequest(device BriefDeviceRequest, name string, type_ FrontPortTypeValue, ) *RearPortRequest`
+`func NewRearPortRequest(device BriefInterfaceRequestDevice, name string, type_ FrontPortTypeValue, ) *RearPortRequest`

 NewRearPortRequest instantiates a new RearPortRequest object This constructor will assign default values to properties that have it defined,